 Based on the important financial statements of the company people can come to conclusions about the financial health of the company and take steps to engage with that company.
 Similarly, these statements are among the more important reports for small businesses.
 These reports assess the financial performance of any business in the respective financial year.

 What is Trial Balance

 In an accounting system based on the double entry method, any expenses incurred would be posted as a debit in one account and a credit in another account.
 Similarly, any money received will also receive the same treatment.
-Once the period is over and all entries made, a trial balance will be prepared.
+Once the period is over and all entries are made, a trial balance will be prepared.
 This will be the summation of all general ledger accounts.

 At the end of the period (one year) for which the trial balance is generated, all accounts will show a credit balance or a debit balance depending on the number of transactions posted to each account.
-When the balances are listed out it will indicate whether the total of all debits is equal to the total of all credits.
+When the balances are listed it will indicate whether the total of all debits is equal to the total of all credits.
 If they don’t tally then an investigation could reveal an error and the same can be rectified (that is why it is called a trial balance).
-The trial balance will also help tracing any arithmetical errors or wrong entries.
+The trial balance will also help to trace any arithmetical errors or wrong entries.

 After rectifying the errors in such a way that the credits and debits are equal the trial balance will be used to prepare important financial statements, more specifically the balance sheet and the profit and loss statement.

 The trial balance is an internal document and it is meant only for company officials and internal auditors.